jeffregencia/PSEI-Dashboard/PSEI-April-12-2022.md

 **4. Stocks Trend Status**

 55.91% of the total no. of filtered stocks (52 out of 93) are still on a downtrend. $ALI still has the highest traded value among the down-trending stocks.
 27.96% of the total no. of filtered stocks (26 out of 93) are on an uptrend. $BPI still has the highest traded value among the up-trending stocks.
-16.13% of the stocks have no trend. $CNVRG still has the highest traded value among this category.
+16.13% of the stocks have no trend. $CNVRG still has the highest traded value in this category.

 ![image](https://user-images.githubusercontent.com/103119533/162981306-95000b88-b8a7-4e5c-8096-c580199d9f40.png)
 ![image](https://user-images.githubusercontent.com/103119533/162980219-f3f6c7a6-57a8-4d62-b3c0-566e3c75f869.png)